youshy/blog/content/posts/2021-12-06-Dont-Be-A-Dick.md

 ### Be a man of your word.

 If you're giving somebody a raise mid-year and you won't give them another by the end of the year (even if your company policy is to have a EOTY salary review), just tell them.
-Don't play the card "but we've already given you the raise, why do you want another".
+Don't play the card *but we've already given you the raise, why do you want another?*.

 Who's the joke here then, the raise or you?

 ## As a Recruiter

+### Don't waste time.

+As a techie, honestly, I don't have time to respond to yet another cold email that asks for my number and if I'm interested to talk about one-sentence intro to a workplace.
+It's not Tinder, you won't buy me with *great opportunities* or *generous equity*.
+Just give me the job description, salary and what you need from me and I'll 10 out of 10 times respond.

+### If you're here for the numbers, you've chosen the wrong profession pal.

+Again, this goes together with no.1 - if you're using LinkedIn to send cold invites and then you're moaning that nobody responds to them and your cold-emails allowance is gone - well, do you really need to work in recruitment?

+The best recruiters I've worked with, even if I didn't take the job, were treating me as equal - we're both in this game for money, for me in long-term, for you in short-term bonus.
+Help me and I'll help you.

+### Know the limits.

+Oh, this is the best one.
+I knew a recruiter who was so eager to get me across that was messaging me privately on WhatsApp or researching my profile on Facebook.

+Well, kudos for proper research but it's a work relationship.
+It's creepy as hell when you are writing to me in the afternoon to ask *what's up?* or calling me and telling me *so, I've found out that your best friend is moving to Canada, have you knew about it?* (both are true btw).
+Know where the boundaries are, if we'll end up becoming friends, it's definitely not overnight.

 ## As a Human